Laboratory licensing opportunities

-MELISA is also used to diagnose active Lyme Borreliosis, which appears to be a more accurate test for diagnosing active Lyme disease than standard tests (Western Blot, PCR).
+MELISA has also been developed to diagnose active infections of Lyme Borreliosis, which appears to be a more accurate test for diagnosing active Lyme disease than standard tests (Western Blot, PCR) particularly in symptomatic patients with serologically ambiguous results.
 For more information see our Lyme disease page.

 MELISA is mainly used to determine metal allergy, but the test is also developed for other substances.
 Some laboratories routinely test for allergy to gluten, candida and moulds.
 We are extremely interested in developing the test for other substances such as gadolinium, PEEK, pesticides and food allergens.